ctrlcctrlv/ata/README.md

   <a href="https://asciinema.org/a/565384"><img src="https://asciinema.org/a/565384.svg" alt="asciicast"></a>
 </p>

+## This is a fork!

+The original project, `ata`, by Rik Huijzer is [elsewhere](https://github.com/rikhuijzer/ata).

+This fork implements many new config options and features.

 <h3 align=center>
 TIP:<br>
   Run a terminal with this tool in your background and show/hide it with a keypress.<br>
-    This can be done via: Iterm2 (Mac), Guake (Ubuntu), scratchpad (i3/sway), or the quake mode for the Windows Terminal.
+    This can be done via: Iterm2 (Mac), Guake (Ubuntu), scratchpad (i3/sway), yakuake (KDE), or the quake mode for the Windows Terminal.
 </h3>

 ## Productivity benefits